 In person networking seriously can change your life, and Meetup is a great platform to get that party started and make the right face-to-face connections.

 Have you heard the term “Early Adopter” by chance?
 Now is the time to be one of those and jump on the Pippit train.
 It’s new, it helps social media and blogging work in tandem, and it’s easier to use monetized affiliate links in this Instagram wannabe.
-I wrote a full post on Pippet you can read for more info and what it is and how it works.

 Even with that, I’m fully admitting it’s new, it’s buggy, and the kinks are slowly being worked out.
 But, the concept it great, it’s easy to link to your blog if nothing else and have auto-sharing, and there is always that chance it could be the next big thing.